P1sec/pycrate/README.md

 pycrate_diameter
 ----------------

-This subdirectory contains a diameter module which implements the DiameterGeneric class, a generic diameter encoder / decoder.
+This subdirectory contains the following modules:
+* *Diameter*: a generic Diameter module which implements DiameterGeneric and AVPGeneric structures
+* *DiameterIETF*: a Diameter module which relies on AVP types provided in all IETF RFC
+* *Diameter3GPP*: a Diameter module which relies on AVP types provided in all 3GPP TS

 pycrate_corenet